Snow wipes out high school basketball schedule

 Winter weather scored a knockout punch Tuesday night.

-On the list of postponements were Daniel Boone at Dobyns-Bennett, which has moved to Wednesday at 6 p.m. (girls) and 7:30 (boys).
+Included in the list of postponements was Daniel Boone at Dobyns-Bennett, which was moved to Wednesday at 6 p.m. (girls) and 7:30 (boys).

+Also on the list of postponements was David Crockett’s games at Science Hill, and Elizabethton and Unicoi County’s games in Erwin.
+Those games were moved to Wednesday at regular times.

 Volunteer's games at Tennessee High were rescheduled for Thursday at 5 p.m. (girls) and 6:30 (boys).